Softvol

 Softvol is an Advanced Linux Sound Architecture (ALSA) plugin that adds a software based volume control to the ALSA audio mixer (alsamixer).
 This is helpful when a sound card does not have a hardware volume control.
-The softvol plugin is built into ALSA and does not require a separate installation.
+The softvol plugin is built into ALSA and does not require separate installation.

-Another use case of the softvol is when a hardware volume control is unable to amplify the sound beyond certain threshold and thus renders an audio file too quiet.
-In this case software amplifiers can be created in order to boost the volume level at the price of sacrificing some quality.
+Another use case of softvol is when a hardware volume control is unable to amplify the sound beyond certain threshold and thus renders an audio file too quiet.
+In this case software amplifiers can be used in order to boost the volume level at the price of sacrificing some quality.

-Many modern software pieces that are able to play audio files have their own, ALSA(or any other sound system)-independent softvol controls.
+Many modern programs that are able to play audio files have their own, sound system-independent software volume controls.